BA in Russian Language & Literature

 - CAS LR 351 Introduction to Analysis of Russian Poetic Texts

-- one LR course numbered 300 or above or a related course from another department chosen with the written approval of the advisor
+- One additional LR or XL course chosen with approval of the advisor